 In order to chop effectively, the blade of a hatchet, or any cutting tool, really needs to be sharp.
 In order to be useful, the blade needs to be able to keep that sharp edge.
 It really is as simple as that.
 So in order to find you the most effective hatchets for camping, the ability to hone an edge and keep it sharp was one of the primary characteristics we looked at.

 For the most part, the hatchets presented here are well known for keeping a sharp edge with proper care and maintenance.
-While some, such as the Compadre Camp ax require more maintenance to keep an edge due to the presence of spring steel, overall these hatchets are fairly easy to sharpen and to keep sharp.
+While some, such as the Compadre Camp ax requires more maintenance to keep an edge due to the presence of spring steel, overall these camping hatchets are fairly easy to sharpen and to keep sharp.

 When you’re swinging even a small hatchet around over a prolonged period of time, your arms and shoulders can get fatigued remarkably fast.
-This is especially true when you take into account the overall weight of the hatchet in question.
+This is especially true when you take into account the overall weight of the camping hatchet in question.
 It may not sound like much, but something as little as five pounds can add a significant strain to your body over time.

-While we would much rather not have to look at price, the fact remains that most of us must live within financial restraints.
-Therefore, the retail price of a hatchet is something to consider when making a purchase.
+While we would much rather not have to look at the price, the fact remains that most of us must live within financial restraints.
+Therefore, the retail price of a camping hatchet is something to consider when making a purchase.
 While the old adage of “you get what you pay for” is usually true, in some cases, you can get a significant steal.
 Most of the hatchets, for instance, are well within the price range of a nice dinner out for a family of four, or in some cases a dinner and movie for a young couple.
 Considering how much fun camping can be for everyone involved, we see the cost to be a reasonable investment.

 And finally, we took a look at the overall size of the hatchet, including all the parts such as the handle and ax head.
 In addition to the overall weight of the hatchet, its size can determine how useful it is in certain situations.
-For the most part, hatchets are designed to chop relatively small pieces of wood, or clear smaller areas of brush.
+For the most part, camping hatchets are designed to chop relatively small pieces of wood, or clear smaller areas of brush.
 Often these areas are tight and not easy to maneuver in, so having a more compact hatchet can come in handy.

-While some on this list, such as the Hults Bruk Kisa Felling ax is decidedly larger at 26 inches, most of these hatchets fall well under two feet in length.
+While some on this list, such as the Hults Bruk Kisa Felling ax is decidedly larger at 26 inches, most of these wood hatchets fall well under two feet in length.
 This is beneficial because it allows the user to be able to utilize the hatchet in cramped quarters if necessary.

 Expert Interviews & Opinions